orthecreedence/cl-async/README.md

  it just slipped out).
 Libevent can be compiled on windows just fine, and with a bit of work, I'm assuming this wrapper could be programmed to use the IOCP parts of libevent (I think for now it uses select())
+ - It comes with asynchronous HTTP client/server implementations.
+These are not trivial, and if libevent makes it easier to have an asynchronous CL webserver or client, then hell let's use it.

+ Note that I haven't wrapped the HTTP client/server yet, but plan to in the immediate future!

 Drivers
 -------